workarea-commerce/workarea-worldpay-xml/README.md

     # ...

 *By default tokenzization is not enabled in both live and sandbox account.
 Be sure to request that tokenzation is enabled after installing the plugin.*

 Documentation and Testing
 --------------------------------------------------------------------------------

 Worldpay does not issue freestanding sandbox accounts for testing.
 An account must be provisioned through a Worldpay account manager.

 Documentation for the Worldpay xml gateway can be found at [http://support.worldpay.com/support/kb/gg/corporate-gateway-guide/content/home.htm](http://support.worldpay.com/support/kb/gg/corporate-gateway-guide/content/home.htm)

 A list of test credit cards and testing values can be found at [http://support.worldpay.com/support/kb/gg/corporate-gateway-guide/content/reference/testvalues.htm](http://support.worldpay.com/support/kb/gg/corporate-gateway-guide/content/reference/testvalues.htm)

-Workarea Platform Documentation
+Workarea Commerce Documentation
 --------------------------------------------------------------------------------

-See [http://developer.weblinc.com](http://developer.weblinc.com) for Workarea platform documentation.
+See [https://developer.workarea.com](https://developer.workarea.com) for Workarea Commerce documentation.

-Copyright & Licensing
+License
 --------------------------------------------------------------------------------

-Copyright WebLinc 2018.
-All rights reserved.

-For licensing, contact sales@workarea.com.
+Workarea Worldpay XML is released under the [Business Software License](LICENSE)